The interval posets of permutations seen from the decomposition tree perspective: Introduction

 \section{Introduction}

-Recently, Bridget Tenner defined the \emph{interval posets} associated with permutations, and described some properties of these posets in~\cite{Bridget}.
+Recently, Bridget Tenner defined the \emph{interval posets}\footnote{We point out to the reader that interval posets are \emph{different} from interval orders defined elsewhere.
+An alternative (but longer) name that could describe interval posets more accurately may be ``interval containment posets'', in the spirit of~\cite{IntervalContainmentPoset}.} associated with permutations, and described some properties of these posets in~\cite{Bridget}.
 We noted that the so-called \emph{decomposition trees} of permutations, which encode their \emph{substitution decomposition}, provide an alternative way of describing the set of intervals of any permutation.
 We therefore started a project to investigate the relations between decomposition trees and interval posets.
 The present paper reports on the results obtained in this project.

 While~\cite{Bridget} makes use of the substitution decomposition of permutations, it does not mention the associated decomposition trees.
-Our first contribution is then to complement to the original work~\cite{Bridget} by introducing decomposition trees in the picture, and demonstrating the strong relation between decomposition trees and interval posets.
-Once this has been established, we can use it to solve completely the open questions posed in the final section of~\cite{Bridget}.
+Our first contribution is to complement the original work~\cite{Bridget} by introducing decomposition trees into the picture, and demonstrating the strong relation between decomposition trees and interval posets.
+Once this has been established, we can use it to solve the open questions posed in the final section of~\cite{Bridget}.